 I've also created a simple algorithmic trading simulator, tools to scrape the Cornell University student database, a Typeracer hack, a Cornell instant course search tool called Instudy, classic games like Pong, Tetris and Minesweeper, and a 3D Graphing utility.

 I love Hindi music and have a large Spotify playlist going, cleverly marketed as the Best Hindi Playlist on Spotify.
-I also like Alesso, Keane and Michael Jackson and recently gotten into music from different countries.
+I also like Keane and Michael Jackson and have recently gotten into music from different countries.
 When working, I listen to ambient storm sounds on Noisli.